-The practice's website, patient information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice's website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+Staff took part in an emergency on-call arrangement and patients were directed to the appropriate out of hours service.